amyaby/AI_emotion_recognition/README.md

 ![alt text](Readme_images/image-2.png)
 # What Happens If We Skip a Step?
 If we don’t create the face_detection object, we can’t run face detection.
 If we don’t call .process(), we won’t get any results.
 If we don’t check if results.detections:, we might try to draw boxes when there are no faces, causing an error.
 If we don’t loop through results.detections, we’ll only draw a box around the first face (if there are multiple faces).
 If we don’t use drawing_utils, we won’t see the boxes around the faces.
-## Test 3 — Load a Pre-trained Emotion Recognition Model
+## STEP 3 — Load a Pre-trained Emotion Recognition Model

 ### Code